 We would not be here without it.
 No wonder lowering cholesterol too much increases one’s risk of dying.
 Cholesterol is also a precursor to all of the steroid hormones.
 You cannot make estrogen, testosterone, cortisone and a host of other vital hormones without cholesterol.

-Here’s a surprising fact, low cholesterol is not good!
-It often is related to depression and aggressive behavior.
-In Dr. Mercola’s article, The Cholesterol Myth That Could Be Harming Your Health, he makes it clear that
+Some experts say low cholesterol, on the other hand, is not good.
+That it is often related to depression and aggressive behavior.
+In Dr. Mercola’s article, The Cholesterol Myth That Could Be Harming Your Health, he explains,

-over 41,000 patient records found that people who take statin drugs (like Lipitor) to lower their cholesterol as much as possible may have a higher risk of cancer,while other studies have linked low cholesterol to Parkinson’s disease.
+Over 41,000 patient records found that people who take statin drugs to lower their cholesterol as much as possible may have a higher risk of cancer, while other studies have linked low cholesterol to Parkinson’s disease.

-All in all, Cholesterol should not be taking the rap for our heart health at all.
-What’s really bad for our heart is our food choices, our crazy amount of stress and our lack of exercise.
-Cholesterol is just trying to send you a message that maybe it’s time to start getting outside for a walk or drop the chocolate donuts and grab some blueberries instead.
+Perhaps high cholesterol should not be taking the rap for our heart health at all.
+We do know our food choices, stress and our lack of exercise can be bad for our heart health.
+But maybe cholesterol is just trying to send us a message that maybe it’s time to make some positive changes in our lifestyle habits.

 According to conventional thinking about cholesterol you shouldn’t be eating eggs and butter.
-But really, that’s completely wrong!
-Director of The International Network of Cholesterol Skeptics, Uffe Ravnskov, highlights the facts about cholesterol in his book Fat And Cholesterol Are GOOD For You.
+On the other hand, director of The International Network of Cholesterol Skeptics, Uffe Ravnskov, highlights the facts about cholesterol in his book Fat And Cholesterol Are GOOD For You.

-So don’t be afraid to eat foods high in fat or that have cholesterol!
-Don’t be scared of saturated fat either.
+Maybe we don’t need to be so afraid to eat foods high in fat or that have cholesterol or saturated fat.
 Many forms of fat are actually good for you.
-Especially fats such as olive oil, coconut oil and avocados, nuts and eggs.
-Trans fat is really the only fat we should steer clear of.
+Many say good fats such as olive oil, coconut oil, avocados, nuts and eggs are essential and that trans fat is really the only fat we should steer clear of.

 For starters, statin drugs deplete your body of Coenzyme Q10 (CoQ10), which is beneficial to heart health and muscle function.
 Because doctors rarely inform people of this risk and advise them to take a CoQ10 supplement, this depletion leads to fatigue, muscle weakness, soreness, and eventually heart failure.

 Muscle pain and weakness are the most common side effect of Statin drugs.
-In addition:
+Other side effects include: